 However, you are allowed low levels of alcohol within your system while operating a vehicle.
-As federal law states, this limit is a blood alcohol content (BAC) of 0.08%.
+Federal law states that this limit is a blood alcohol content (BAC) of 0.08%.
 Although, there are also varying state laws to take into account, as well as differing levels of BAC tolerance depending on the driver’s age.

 In general, the law defines a DUI as when somebody is intoxicated to a level that renders the driver incapable of operating a motor vehicle safely.

 According to research reports, we will have over 8 million autonomous or semi-autonomous vehicles on the road by 2025.
 Although, that doesn’t mean all the cars will drive themselves.
 At the time of writing, there are six different levels of car autonomy that can be categorized into the following:

 - Level 1 – No automation (manually controlled)

 - Level 2 – Driver assistance (steering and accelerating guidance and cruise control)

 - Level 3 – Partial driving automation (advanced driver assistance systems).
 The vehicle can control both steering and acceleration/decelerating.
 However, the driver remains in the driver’s seat and can take over the controls.